microsoft/sbom-tool/docs/sbom-tool-arguments.md

   Generate -options - Generate a SBOM for all the files in the given build drop folder, and the packages in the components path.

     Option                                    Description
-    BuildDropPath (-b)                        The root folder of the drop directory for which the SBOM file will be generated.
+    BuildDropPath (-b)                        Specifies the root folder of the drop directory containing the final build artifacts (binaries and executables) for which the SBOM file will be generated.
+                                              This is the directory where the completed build output is stored.
-    BuildComponentPath (-bc)                  The folder containing the build components and packages.
+    BuildComponentPath (-bc)                  Specifies the folder containing the source code and components used to build the binary.
+This is where the tool will look for the individual components and packages that are part of the build process.
     BuildListFile (-bl)                       The file path to a file containing a list of files one file per line for which the SBOM file will be generated.
 Only files listed in the file will be included in the generated SBOM.
     ManifestDirPath (-m)                      The path of the directory where the generated SBOM files will be placed.
 A folder named '_manifest' will be created at this location, where all generated SBOMs